GokhanKanber/android-jetpack/README.md

 Android Jetpack samples.

-The repository includes projects.
-Each project includes modules.
+The repository includes projects with modules.
 Each module is a different application.

 ## Projects